skx/overseer/README.md

    * For huge networks.

-In both cases the way that you get started is to write a series of tests, these are the tests which describe the hosts & services you wish to monitor.
+In both cases the way that you get started is to write a series of tests, which describe the hosts & services you wish to monitor.

 You can look at the [sample tests](input.txt) to get an idea of what is permitted.